mmcesim/mmcesim/README.md

 CLI & GUI Application for Millimeter Wave Channel Estimation Simulation

-> **Note** This application is currently under active development.
+> [!IMPORTANT]
-> The task-oriented method will be published after the patent is accepted.
+> This application is currently under active development.

 ## Citation
 Find mmCEsim useful to your research?